 Our results so far have shown that political homophily has a significantly negative impact on future crash risk.
 We hypothesize that PHI negatively affects crash risk by encouraging the CEOs to share negative information with the board members, therefore allowing them to take actions and prevent potentially adverse events from actually happening.
 Although we cannot directly observe the communication between the CEOs and directors, we conduct two tests to provide supporting evidence on the mechanism of information sharing.
-Specifically, we examine if political homophily increases the directors' insider trading returns, and if political homophily increases the firms' likelihood to sell off previously acquired assets that perform badly.
+Specifically, we examine if political homophily increases the directors' insider trading returns, and if political homophily increases the firms' likelihood to sell off previously acquired assets with poor announcement returns when they were acquired, and write down loss-making assets.